Dallas Cowboys Cheerleaders

-The Dallas Cowboys Cheerleaders (sometimes initialized as DCC, and officially nicknamed "America's Sweethearts", and sometimes referred to as the Dallas Cowgirls, especially during the 1970s) are the National Football League cheerleading squad representing the Dallas Cowboys team.
+The Dallas Cowboys Cheerleaders (often abbreviated as DCC, and officially nicknamed "America's Sweethearts", and sometimes referred to as the Dallas Cowgirls, especially during the 1970s) are the National Football League cheerleading squad representing the Dallas Cowboys team.
 Their uniforms consist of a blue crop top, a pair of white hotpants, and white cowboy boots.

 History

 1960s

-During a game between the Cowboys and the Atlanta Falcons at the Cotton Bowl during the 1967 season, the short skirted, well-endowed stripper named Bubbles Cash caused a tremendous stir in the crowd that turned to cheers when she walked down the stands staircase on the 50-yard line carrying cotton candy in each hand.
-She became an instant public sensation in Dallas, also gaining attention from Cowboys General Manager Tex Schramm.
+During a game between the Cowboys and the Atlanta Falcons at the Cotton Bowl during the 1967 season, the short-skirted performer Bubbles Cash attracted significant attention from the crowd which cheered when she walked down the stands staircase on the 50-yard line carrying cotton candy in each hand.
+She became an instant public sensation in Dallas, also gaining attention from Cowboys general manager Tex Schramm.
 Understanding the importance of the entertainment industry to the Cowboys' profitability, Schramm was inspired to form a cheerleading squad dressed in similar fashion to Cash.